Raku/nqp/docs/ops.markdown

 ##fromstr
 * `fromstr_I(str $val, Type $type)`

-Convert string value to a Big Integer of the given Type.
+Convert string value to a Big Integer of the given type.

 ## isbig
 * `isbig_I(Any $obj)`